CS5008Fall2025/research-paper-shihai-ops/README.md

 ```

 ## Empirical Analysis
-- What is the empirical analysis?
-- Provide specific examples/data.
 The forms of tree height versus the sample size of random, reverse-sorted, and ascending-sorted are shown below.
 In sorted and reversed form, BST is not included after n=2000 since it is too slow and will make the following line chart harder to read.
 [analysis_random_height](analysis_random_height.csv),
 [analysis_reverse_sorted_height](analysis_reverse_sorted_height.csv),